alexrudnick/dissertation/BURNDOWN.md

   * DONE report results for all windowbrown variants
   * DONE edit text to reflect results for all windowbrown variants
   * DONE make a list of all of Sandra's notes for monolingual
+  * DONE figure out how to sensibly draw dependency trees such that it doesn't ruin the whole build process

+## multilingual

 ## sequence
 CANCELED!!